openstack/blazar/doc/source/specs/rocky/multi-freepools.rst

 * URL: POST /v1/leases

-  * Introduce the availability_zone key in physical:host and virtual:instance
+  * The hypervisor_properties in physical:host and the resource_properties
-    resource_type.
-  * The availability_zone key is an optional parameter in request body.
+    in virtual:instance support a query for availability_zone key.

 Request Example: